MicrosoftDocs/azure-devops-docs/release-notes/2020/sprint-171-update.md

 ms.author: simerzou
 ms.technology: devops-release-notes
 ms.date: 06/18/2020
-description: With this sprint 171, we are bringing a long awaited feature by adding the support for Linux/ARM64 in Azure Pipelines.
+description: With this sprint 171, we are bringing a long awaited feature that customers has asked for as we are adding support for Linux/ARM64 in Azure Pipelines.
 ---

-# Azure Pipelines support for Linux/ARM64
+# Azure Pipelines introduces support for Linux/ARM64

-With this update, we are bringing a long awaited feature by adding the support for Linux/ARM64 in Azure Pipelines.
+With this update, we are bringing a long awaited feature that customers has asked for as we are adding support for Linux/ARM64 in Azure Pipelines.

 ## Features